Why Plant with AMiE?

 In discerning whether you are the right person to lead the plant, the assessors will ask you questions based on the following six areas: conversion, character, convictions, competence, capacity and context.
 There will be an opportunity to talk in detail about your plan for church planting and the AMiE leaders will offer advice and wisdom where appropriate.
 There will also be time for a tour of the place you are hoping to plant into and a discussion around the need and viability of a new church in your chosen location.

-If the decision is made to proceed with an AMiE church plant, the Mission Director will talk through what support is needed for the next stages.
+If the decision is made to proceed with an AMiE church plant, the Planting Director will talk through what support is needed for the next stages.
 Typically, it will take around 6 months to complete this assessment process.